380

 BBQ:

-3. Setup 2 zones fully lit using the charcoal baskets.
+- Setup 2 zones fully lit using the charcoal baskets.
+Link to purchase if you need: https://amzn.to/4e9ql9u

-5. Turn skewers every 5-10 minutes until a brown color is achieved on all sides of the chicken and the internal temperature of the thighs reach 165F.
+- Turn skewers every 5-10 minutes until a brown color is achieved on all sides of the chicken and the internal temperature of the thighs reach 165F.
+This is the thermometer I use: https://amzn.to/40fLBEG

 Tips

-• I used skewers about 1/2″ in diameter and around 30″ long to be supported on the 26″ Weber.
+- I used skewers about 1/2″ in diameter and around 30″ long to be supported on the 26″ Weber (link to purchase: https://amzn.to/44bAgXu).
 Using a secondary larger skewer can help if the chicken needs to be supported while turning as well.